AVidhanR/CodingInJava/README.md

 ---

-The Below codes, sure is handy
+The Below codes, sure are handy
 ```java
 // if return type is List<Integer>
 return Arrays.asList(a, b);